shreyvermz/PieceOfMind/README.md

 ### Display Arc Titles
 This is a clone of the portion of **Display Arc Information** where the user is given the choice to view a list with all the arcs.
 A simple getter so the user has access to the correctly spelled names.

+### Display Chapter to Episode Ratio
+This function firstly gathers the total number of chapters and episodes contained in the database as a whole, and returns an average conversion of how many episodes Toei
+Animation put out for every corresponding chapter.
+In a perfectly efficient world, there would be an episode or less for each chapter in the manga.

+The second poriton of this function takes an inputted arc from the user, and returns the chapter-to-episode ratio for that specific case.
+The overall average will stay unchanging, but users can see which arcs were more susceptible to dragging out the source material.
+The more episodes there are per chapter, the more Toei Animations probably relied on unnecessarily long and extended episode renditions.
+This could have been implemented for any number of reasons, but the most common is that One Piece is a **weekly** anime.
+Unlike many that deliver a season every year or 2, One Piece has a quota to release an episode a week.
+This demand for quicker delivery may sometimes leave the studio chasing from behind, having to stretch budget and chapters for especially demanding arcs.

 ### Quit
 The last input option for the user is 0, which terminates the while loop the user is trapped in and quits the recurring menu.